Dutch Republic: Economy

 During the Dutch Golden Age in the late-16th and 17th centuries, the Dutch Republic dominated world trade, conquering a vast colonial empire and operating the largest fleet of merchantmen of any nation.
 When Southern Europe was experiencing poor harvests, the Dutch very profitably exported surplus grain from Poland.
 The County of Holland was the wealthiest and most urbanized region in the world.
 In 1650 the urban population of the Dutch Republic as a percentage of total population was 31.7 percent, while that of the Spanish Netherlands was 20.8 percent, of Portugal 16.6 percent, and of Italy 14 percent.
 In 1675 the urban population density of Holland alone was 61 percent, compared to the rest of the Dutch Republic, where 27 percent lived in urban areas.

 The free trade spirit of the time was augmented by the development of a modern, effective stock market in the Low Countries.
 The Netherlands has the oldest stock exchange in the world, founded in 1602 by the Dutch East India Company, while Rotterdam has the oldest bourse in the Netherlands.
 The Dutch East-India Company exchange went public in six different cities.
 Later, a court ruled that the company had to reside legally in a single city, so Amsterdam is recognized as the oldest such institution based on modern trading principles.
 While the banking system evolved in the Low Countries, it was quickly incorporated by the well-connected English, stimulating English economic output.

-The Dutch Republic was a master of banking, often compared to 14th century Florence.